 At the Nook counter, it took another half hour to get someone freed up long enough to answer a few questions for me.
 Predictably, I was told I couldn’t open the box without committing to buying the device.

-My hands-on observations about the Nook Color were gathered first with the help of a Barnes associate, who was kind enough to leave me alone with a unit so I could continue scribbling my notes.
+My hands-on observations about the device were gathered first with the help of a Barnes associate, who was kind enough to leave me alone with a unit so I could continue scribbling my notes.

 I also read the online reviews of nine different respected sources, as well as scanning the end-user reports on two different sites.

 What I thought of the Barnes and Noble Nook Color eReader

 Weight of the Nook Color eReader

 Right out of the gate, the thing I noticed most about the device was that it’s heavy.
 Really heavy, in my opinion.

 Of course, you have to allow for a bit of a discount in my case, because as a regular business traveler, I like my gadgets thin, compact, and above all, LIGHT.